6 Linear Models in R

 6.1 Generic functions in R

 This book does not contain an introduction to R, and I won’t describe R syntax here.
-(For that, see Wickham and Grolemund (2017).)
+(For that, see Wickham, Çetinkaya-Rundel, and Grolemund (2023).)
 But there is one lesser-known R feature that most R users are only vaguely aware of, but that is essential to understanding how modeling actually works: S3 generics.

 The S3 system tries to solve a common problem: it is helpful to have functions that can work on many different types of arguments in consistent ways.
 It is also useful to be able to extend a function to handle a new argument type without having to modify its source code directly.